 UW System Teaching Scholars

-The UW System Office of Academic and Student Affairs and the Office of Professional and Instructional Development (OPID) are pleased to announce the Wisconsin Teaching Fellows and Scholars (WTFS) Program for 2013-14.
+The UW System Office of Academic and Student Affairs and the Office of Professional and Instructional Development sponsor the Wisconsin Teaching Fellows and Scholars (WTFS) Program.
 This program was awarded the prestigious 2005 TIAA-CREF Theodore M. Hesburgh Certificate of Excellence for the development of innovative and diverse communities of teacher-scholars across the UW System.

-The Wisconsin Teaching Fellows group will include outstanding early-career, untenured faculty and teaching academic staff.
+The Wisconsin Teaching Fellows group includes outstanding early-career, untenured faculty and teaching academic staff.
 The Wisconsin Teaching Scholars group will include outstanding tenured faculty and experienced academic staff.
-Candidates must be exceptional teachers who publicly share their expertise and demonstrate leadership.

 This study completed by professors David Voelker and Ryan Martin of University of Wisconsin - Green Bay, comprehensively assesses the long-term impact of the WTF&S program on the careers of its participants, between 2000 through 2011, as well as considering the impact of Fellows and Scholars on their students, institutions, and fields.